-What to do when you are in a crisis
+What to do when you are in a crisis?

-We at GrantWatch wanted to help, so we did some research and found a few state and local resources that can assist by providing contact information for local financial assistance.
+Meanwhile, at GrantWatch wanted to help, so we did some research and found a few state and local resources that can assist by providing contact information for local financial assistance.

-211 is a phone number that is explicitly reserved to enable people in need to speak with a community resource specialist who can help them find local to social services for everyday needs and in times of crisis.
+211 is a phone number that is explicitly reserved to enable people in need to speak with a community resource specialist who can help them find local social services for everyday needs and in times of crisis.

-Currently, active 211 systems cover all or part of 50 states and some of Canada.
+Currently, active 211 systems cover all or part of the 50 states and some of Canada.
 They offer information on the following types of services:

 - Emergency information and disaster relief

 - Mental Health and Health Resources – including counseling, support groups, drug and alcohol treatment, health insurance programs, Medicaid and Medicare, maternal health resources, health insurance programs for children, medical information lines, clinics, and hospitals.

 - Employment and Education Support – including job training, employment services, transportation assistance, and education programs.

 - Older Adults and Persons with Disabilities – including adult day care, community meals, respite care, home health care, transportation, and homemaker services.

 - Children, Youth, and Family Support – For example, childcare, after-school programs, educational programs for low-income families, family resource centers, recreation programs, mentoring, tutoring, and protective services.